 Is rosemary safe to use during pregnancy?
 No, according to Aromatherapy and Massage For Mother and Baby.
 Do not use while breastfeeding.

 Is rosemary essential oil safe for children?
-Do not use with babies or children under age 2.
+Do not apply to or near the faces of babies or children, according to Essential Oil Safety.
 For the harsher chemotypes, some sources recommend not using with children under age 10.

 Borneol chemotype: 1,8-cineole 20.0%, bornel 15.6%, camphor 15.3%